yorke-btk/zun_on_raspberry/README.md

 - files/: Some files to execute daemons (zun-compute.service, zun.conf, etc...)
-          You may replace some parameters (IP Address, user name, password) in these files for your environment.
+          You may replace some parameters ( user name, password) in these files for your environment.

 - inventory/: configure compute node IP Address.
               You may replace some IP Addresses in these files for your environment.